SherllyNeo/better_address_book/README.md

 ### Technical notes
-* All contacts are stored in a csv that is parsed using my [CSV parsed](https://github.com/SherllyNeo/dsvParser/tree/main)
+* All contacts are stored in a csv that is parsed using my [CSV parser](https://github.com/SherllyNeo/dsvParser/tree/main).
-* All of this is just a nice interface for interacting with the csv file, meaning your contacts are portable
+* All of this is just a nice interface for interacting with the csv file, meaning your contacts are portable.